gageracer/edithor/example/uiresult.md

 **Segment 46:** (424 characters)

 "My name is Lila Chen.
 Three weeks ago, I posted about the dark side of influencer culture.
-Then I was kidnapped."
+Then I was kidnapped.".
 She told everything.
 InfluenceHub, the fake followers, the threatening messages, being taken from her apartment in the middle of the night by people claiming to be helping her "relocate for her safety."
 The cabin in Oregon.
 The surveillance.
 The other influencers.
 Madison went next, then Claire, then Tomas.

 **Segment 47:** (439 characters)